Cosc-310-Team-28-2022/library-system/README.md

 The Account class is the subclass for User and Manager.
 Any activity both library users and library managers can do, such as searching a book, is implemented by this class.

-Each Manager object stores the username and password for one library manager account, and implements activities only managers can do, such as checking out
+Each Manager object stores the username and password for one library manager account, and implements activities only managers can do, such as adding books and checking out books.

+Each User object stores the username and password and other information for one library user account, and has no methods.

+Each Book object stores the information about one book, and has no methods.

+Each BookGroup object is a subcategory which stores related books e.g. multiple volumes, and has no methods.

+The LocalLibraryData stores the entire collection of these objects in ArrayList and HashMap collections, and currently has no methods.

+The main class currently just creates a UserAndManagerTerminal and starts it.

+The UserAndManagerTerminal is a Thread which communicates with the user using text through the standard input and standard output.
+It lets the person interacting with the program log in or create an account, and it goes into a loop asking him for the next action.
+When the program starts it also loads the LocalLibraryData from a text file if avaiable and allows the person (user or manager) to save it to the text file.